SpikeGR-YT/SpikeGR-App-Store/README.md

 # SpikeGR - App Store Pre-Alpha

 This is the Official GitHub Repository for the SpikeGR App Store.

-# Rewrite in Progress

-This application is currently being rewritten, there will be no updates for the Main Release Channel untill we finish.

 ---

 ## What is the SpikeGR App Store?